 - 25 or over and you’ve been in the UK continuously for 20 years

 You must apply online and you can receive guidance on how to fill out the forms.
-If you are successful, you and your child will receive the same amount of leave, 30 months or two and a half years.
+If you are successful, you and other parent of your child will receive the same amount of leave, 30 months or two and a half years.

 How can Manchester Immigration Lawyers help?